Clemapfel/jluna/docs/manual.md

 );
 ```

-Note that now, the Julia-side field is actually called `_red`, which is better style than the `_red_jl` we used only for clarity.
+Note that, now, the Julia-side field is actually called `_red`, which is better style than the `_red_jl` we used only for clarity.

-To illustrate that properties do not have to directly correspond with members of the C++ class, we'll add another Julia-side-only field that represents the `value` component from the HSV color system (sometimes also called "lightness").
+To illustrate that properties do not have to directly correspond with members of the C++ class, we'll add another Julia-side-only field that represents the `value` component from the [HSV color system](https://en.wikipedia.org/wiki/HSL_and_HSV) (sometimes also called "lightness").
 It is defined as the maximum of red, green and blue:

 ```cpp
 Usertype<RGBA>::add_property<float>(